Douglas Kelly, MD

 Practicing Since: 1995

-Dr. Doug Kelly, a board-certified radiation oncologist, provides leading-edge radiation treatment to patients fighting cancers such as prostate, breast and lung cancer at our hospital in
+Dr. Douglas Kelly, a board-certified radiation oncologist, provides leading-edge radiation treatment to patients fighting cancers such as prostate, breast and lung cancer at Cancer Treatment Centers of America® (CTCA) in

 Tulsa, Oklahoma.
-A longtime member of our radiation therapy team, Dr. Kelly is proud to provide personalized care, advanced treatment options and hope to patients.
-He empowers his
+Dr. Kelly is proud to provide personalized care, advanced treatment options and hope to patients, and he empowers his

 patients to help make decisions about their treatment.

-Dr. Kelly is a Diplomate of the American Board of Radiology and a Fellow of the Royal College of Physicians and Surgeons of Canada.
+Dr. Kelly is a Diplomate of the American Board of Radiology.
 He earned a medical degree from McGill

-Dr. Kelly has authored and served as principal investigator for multiple research protocols.
+Dr. Kelly has authored and served as principal investigator for several research protocols.
 He has also presented on several radiation therapy topics at national conferences.
 He is a

-member of the American Society for Radiation Oncology and the American Brachytherapy Society.
+member of the American Society for Radiation Oncology and the Radiosurgery Society.